methylDragon/python-data-tools-reference/PyTorch/02 PyTorch - Neural Networks.md

 ## Credits

-A lot of conceptual information was obtained from the [Artificial Intelligence course taught by Prof. Dorien Herremans](https://dorienherremans.com/content/ai-course-2021).
+A lot of conceptual information and some of the template sources was obtained from the [Artificial Intelligence course taught by Prof. Dorien Herremans](https://dorienherremans.com/content/ai-course-2021).

 I've added a lot of personal notes and other relevant information from different tutorials and the PyTorch documentation where appropriate.
 I've also added links and sources to the best of my ability.
 Hope this reference helps (: